jonludlam/blog/src/pages/articles/2018-03-02---Puttin-On-The-Types/index.md

     get_field "VBD" (Ref.string_of self) "VM" !db |> Ref.of_string
 end
 ```

+There's no context on these setters and getters - they assume there's one global database into which we can set values and get them back later.
+Since the database itself is immutable we implement setters by having a global mutable variable that holds the current database.
+A setter then takes this, applies the setter to create a new database, and puts it back into the mutable variable.

 Putting this all together with the definitions from last time we get a complete example: